Showing posts sorted by relevance for query let's dance hydrangea. Sort by date Show all posts

 Plants that Impress

-It's the last day of January and there is over a foot of snow on the ground here in Michigan, but spring is almost here.
+It's the last day of January, and there is over a foot of snow on the ground here in Michigan, but spring is almost here.
 I say this because we turned on the heat in our greenhouses today.
 We are waking up our plants, so we can start propagating.

 Let's Dance Sky View™ reblooming hydrangea

-With each passing year the genetics on our reblooming Hydrangea macrophylla keep getting better and better.
+With each passing year, the genetics on our reblooming Hydrangea macrophylla keep getting better and better.
 Let's Dance Sky View hydrangea is one of the best yet.
-When we trial reblooming hydrangeas we cut our plants back hard in that fall and once again in the spring.
+When we trial reblooming hydrangeas, we cut our plants back hard in that fall and once again in the spring.
 We do this to simulate untimely frosts.
-We also trial them multiple years outdoors to make sure they'll bloom reliably in our harsh Michigan climate.
-If they bloom here, the should bloom anywhere.
+We also trial them for multiple years outdoors to make sure they'll bloom reliably in our harsh Michigan climate.
+If they bloom here, they should bloom anywhere.
 As you can see from the photographs below, Let's Dance Sky View excelled in both our trials, blooming nicely after being cut back as a container or having been frozen back in our field.
 When treated with aluminum sulfate or grown in acid garden soil, the flowers are an attractive sky blue color.

-Plants on the left were cut in fall and the plants on the right were cut back again in spring
+Plants on the left were cut in fall, and the plants on the right were cut back again in spring.

 Let's Dance Sky View hydrangeas flowered well after freezing back to the ground in 2020 and 2021.